ztultrebor/WordGame/README.md

-While the word game itseldf is quite boring, the program has a great example of using recutsion to generate a partition
+While the word game itseldf is quite boring, the program has a great example of using recursion to generate a partition